gmnenad/CalculatorNotepad/README.md

 - c# user functions are callable from notepad as soon as typed - they are internally compiled as soon as focus shift to notepad panel
 - naturally, c# functions are much faster at ~20ms for first and ~40ms for second simulation, which is ~200x speedup due to ~20x less time and 10x more iterations (100k vs 10k)
 - another feature demonstrated here is shortening of results if result panel is shrunk too much - numbers are shown with elipsis(...) to indicate they are not shown entirely.
+- when notepad that contain c# code is saved, it saves c# code in same TXT file as notepad code

 #### Using notepad vector functions
 Yet another approach would be to use other integrated functions of notepad language - that could not only improve performance compared to 'classic' aproach,